python-discord/site/static-builds/README.md

 python manage.py distill-local build --traceback --force --collectstatic
 ```

-Alternatively, you can use the [Dockerfile](./Dockerfile) in this folder.
+Alternatively, you can use the [Dockerfile](/Dockerfile) and extract the build.

 Both output their builds to a `build/` directory.